CharlesCage/burstrender/README.md

 However, if you want more control, you can try this process:

 1. Execute burstrender with the `--detect-only` argument, along with any `--source-path `and `--destination-path` you need.

 2. Look at the burst data returned.
 If you like it, go on to the next step.
 If not, add `--seconds-between-bursts` and/or `--minimum-burst-length` parameters to your command and run it again until you like the results.

 3. Remove the `--detect-only` argument from your command (keeping any other changes) and add the `--sample-images-only` argument.
 Run the command again.
 This will generate PNGs from the first CR3 file in each burst.

 4. Take a look at the generated PNGs.
 If you like them, move on to the next step.
-Otherwise, add the `--modulate-string`, `--crop-string`, and/or `--gravity-string` arguments with parameters and run it again until you like the results.
+Otherwise, add the `--crop-string`, `--gravity-string`, `--custom-vf-string`, and/or `--no-normalization` arguments with parameters and run it again until you like the results.

 5. Now remove the `--sample-images-only` argument and run the command to generate GIFs and/or MP4(s) for all the bursts.

 ## TODO